f35f22fan/Cornus/README.md

 ![](resources/Screenshot_light.webp)

-##### Differences from other file browsers like Nautilus or Dolphin:
+##### Things you should know:
 * Files with the executable bit set are marked green.
-* If needed right click a file -> Open With -> Preferences... to set a default app with which to open a given type of file.
+* To set a default app to open a given type of file right click a file -> Open With -> Preferences...
-* To see the tree of links of a symbolic link click the icon of the link in the browser.
+* To see the tree of links of a symbolic link click the icon of the link.
 * Press 'D' after selecting a non-folder to display its contents (or click its icon).
 The built-in text editor is meant for a quick update of its contents or a glean into the file, not as a full blown text editor.
 Files' contents unrecognized as text files are opened in read-only mode.
-* Files are deleted with Shift+Delete.
-No recycle bin.
-At least for now.
+* Shift+Delete = delete permanently, Delete = move to trash.
-* A grey dot near the icon of the file means the file has extended attributes.
+* A grey dot near the icon of the file means the file has extended attributes, a blue one means it has media related extended attributes.
 *  You can easily set your own icons for files of different types by dropping an icon into the "file_icons" folder with the proper extension as its name, browse the folder "file_icons" to see what I mean, probably located at "/usr/share/cornus/file_icons".
 * "cornus_io" is the I/O daemon that is started automatically, keep it in the same folder as "cornus".
 * File icons are loaded from "$HOME/.config/CornusMas/file_icons", then from "/usr/share/cornus/file_icons", the icons from the former folder are used if both folders contain files with equal names.
 * Supports marking movie files rip quality, codec, resolution, actors, etc.
-For this first go to the settings menu -> "Media Database" and fill in with the actors etc you might ever care about.
-Then you can apply any of these to any movie by clicking on the movie file and pressing "m", the end result:
+For this first go to the settings menu -> "Media Database" and fill in with the actors, directors etc you might ever care about.
+Then you can apply any of these to any movie by selecting the movie file and pressing "m", the end result:
 ### Movie Dialog Screenshot:

 ![](resources/movie_file_attributes.webp)